json-api/json-api/_format/1.1/index.md

 places they can occur.

-These values **MAY** be defined for use in any spec-defined [meta object][meta], with the exception is that an extension **MUST NOT** define values for use in the [`jsonapi` object](#document-jsonapi-object)'s meta object.
+These values **MAY** be defined for use in any spec-defined [meta object][meta], with the exception that an extension **MUST NOT** define values for use in the [`jsonapi` object](#document-jsonapi-object)'s meta object.
 A profile extension **MUST NOT** define any values for use outside of a meta object.